• Home

 • Location: 19, Xinjian Gongmen Road, Haidian District, Beijing

-TheĀ Summer PalaceĀ is hailed by locals as an ideal destination to escape the bustling city of Beijing.
-As the imperial resort built hundreds of years ago, the Summer Palace shows a harmonious blend of natural scenes and architecture with magnificent palaces perfectly embedded in the garden.
+The Summer PalaceĀ is hailed by locals as the perfect destination to escape the bustling city life of Beijing.
+An imperial retreat built hundreds of years ago, the Summer Palace offers a harmonious blend of nature and architecture with magnificent palaces perfectly embedded in the gardens.

 The scenic area mainly consists of Longevity Hill and Kunming Lake.
-After ascending the Longevity Hill, the entire garden will come into sight.
-You can tour around Kunming Lake either on foot or by boat.
-Taking a boat ride is more recommended.
-It offers a more leisurely experience and enables you to have a general view of pavilions and halls around the lake.
+After ascending the Longevity Hill, the entire garden comes into sight.
+There, you can tour around Kunming Lake either on foot or, as we’d recommend, by boat.
+The water route offers a more leisurely experience and a more general view of the pavilions and halls around the lake.

 Travel Tips:

-• A pair of comfortable sports shoes is very necessary, considering its large area of 3 sq km.
+• A pair of comfortable sports shoes is necessary, considering the attraction’s 3km2

 8. The Majestic Yellow Mountains in Huangshan